momoenomoto/wowoe-resume-building-site/README.md

 Logged in view:
 ![resume homepage logged in](documentation/resume-homepage-loggedin.JPG)

-/resume/signin - page for signing in

-/resume/signup - page for signing up
+/auth - page for signing in or signing up

 ![resume auth](documentation/resume-auth.JPG)

-/resume/slug/edit - page for editing my resume
+/resume/:id/edit - page for editing my resume

 ![resume editor](documentation/resume-editor.JPG)

-/resume/all - page for showing all of my resumes
+/resumes - page for showing all of my resumes

 ![resume all](documentation/resume-all.JPG)

-/resume/network - page for showing everyone else' published resumes
+/network - page for showing everyone else' published resumes

 ![resume all](documentation/resume-network.JPG)

-/resume/username - page for showing someone else' published resume, looks the same as homepage
+/resume/:username - page for showing someone else' published resume, looks the same as homepage

 ## Site map

 <!--
 (__TODO__: draw out a site map that shows how pages are related to each other)